usegalaxy-it/documentation/rabbitmq.md

 ### RabbitMQ

-RabbitMQ is a message broker that is used as an intermediary message passing system between the Galaxy server and Pulsar server.
+RabbitMQ is a message broker that is used as an intermediary message passing system between the servers.
+It utilizes the Advanced Message Queueing Protocol (AMQP).
 It enables efficient communication and coordination between these components by managing the exchange, routing, and delivery of messages.

-It utilizes the Advanced Message Queueing Protocol (AMQP) for communcation between servers.
+RabbitMQ can be used to exchange messages between Galaxy server and Pulsar server.
+Also Galaxy uses AMQP internally for communicating between processes.

 RabbitMQ sends messsages that include:
 1. Job Initialization.